How to Buy Bitcoin With the Best Broker in Peru

 1. Register with a Reputable Broker

 In order to be able to trade BTC with a reputable broker in Peru, you must pick one based on your specific needs, after having factored in its regulatory status, customer care, payment methods, user interface and charges.
-You will need to sign up by submitting details like your full name, contact number, address and email id.
+You will need to sign up by submitting details like your full name, contact number, address and email address.

 2. Verify your Identity (KYC Process)